-The WHO has published a report calling on governments around the world to take urgent action, encouraging more physical activity among their populations, as they now project that almost 500 million people will develop heart disease, obesity, diabetes or other noncommunicable diseases (NCDs) attributable to physical activity between 2020 and 2030.
+The WHO have published a report calling on governments around the world to change tack urgently to encourage and enable more physical activity among their populations, forecasting that almost 500 million people will develop heart disease, obesity, diabetes or other noncommunicable diseases (NCDs) attributable to physical activity between 2020 and 2030.
 The projected annual cost of this will total over £24 billion annually.

 - Less than 50% of countries have a national physical activity policy, of which less than 40% are operational,

 - Only 30% of countries have national physical activity guidelines for all age groups,

 - While nearly all countries report a system for monitoring physical activity in adults, 75% of countries monitor physical activity among adolescents, and less than 30% monitor physical activity in children under 5 years,

 - In policy areas that could encourage active and sustainable transport, only just over 40% of countries have road design standards that make walking and cycling safer.

 Dr Tedros Adhanom Ghebreyesus, WHO Director-General said:

 “We need more countries to scale up implementation of policies to support people to be more active through walking, cycling, sport, and other physical activity.
 The benefits are huge, not only for the physical and mental health of individuals, but also for societies, environments, and economies.
 We hope countries and partners will use this report to build more active, healthier, and fairer societies for all.”

 The economic burden of physical inactivity is significant and the cost of treating new cases of preventable NCDs will reach nearly £267 billion by 2030, around £24 billion annually.